 You should have both a paper and digital swipe file.
 A swipe file is a place to file away anything you see that is remarkable to you.
-If you find an ad in a magazine, or an article that moves or inspires you, tear it out and put it in swipe file folder.
+If you find an ad in a magazine or an article that moves or inspires you, tear it out and put it in a swipe file folder.
 If you find a website that does likewise, use Internet Explorer to “Save As” under the File menu link to make a .mht complete Web archive file.

 I recommend Evernote.
-It is an online web clipping service that allow you to clip full pages, articles, or anything you select on a web page.
+It is an online web clipping service that allows you to clip full pages, articles, or anything you select on a web page.
 It has a powerful search to help you find what you need.